psu13/mutable-hakyll/posts/dynamics-appendix.md

 	      (bar 1)))
 	(foo)

-Would return the value "2" rather than an error like you'd expect.
-The reason is that the let statement inside "foo" binds "a" to a value which is then used in the body of "bar" since it's sitting on the stack.
+Would return the value `2` rather than an error like you'd expect.
+The reason is that the let statement inside `foo` binds `a` to a value which is then used in the body of `bar` since it's sitting on the stack.

 If for some reason you changed the body of "foo" like this: